 - Clear braces

 A crown is a restoration used when a filling will not work because there is not enough tooth structure left, or you have a cracked tooth.
 The crown will cover the entire chewing surface and sides of the tooth.
-It is performed in 2 dental appointments, the first consists of preparing the tooth for the crown and taking an impression.
+It is performed in two dental appointments.
+The first consists of preparing the tooth for the crown and taking an impression.
 You will leave the office with a temporary crown in place.
 There are several types of materials that can be used for the crown.
-We use All-Porcelain(ceramic) dental materials, or gold alloy.
+We use all-porcelain(ceramic) or gold alloy.
 The second appointment is for the cementation of the crown.

 Implants are a popular and effective way to replace missing teeth.
 There are three general phases of implant treatment:

 1. Placement of the implant, done by an Oral Surgeon.